-COVID-19 Small Business Resources
+COVID-19 Small Business Resources | SBDCNet | Official U.S. SBA Resource

 COVID-19 Small Business Resources & Assistance

 The United States Congress passed the Coronavirus Aid, Relief and Economic Security (CARES) Act and the Families First Coronavirus Response Act in March 2020 to provide federal government support in response to the COVID-19/novel coronavirus outbreak.
+After the initial funds were exhausted, Congress passed the Paycheck Protection Program & Health Care Enhancement Act in April 2020 to provide an additional $380 billion to resume the Paycheck Protection Program (PPP) and Economic Injury Disaster Loan (EIDL) program.

-The U.S. Small Business Administration (SBA) is leading the rollout of assistance for America’s small businesses.
+The U.S. Small Business Administration (SBA) is continuing to lead the rollout of assistance for America’s small businesses.
 This includes the Paycheck Protection Program (PPP), the Economic Injury Disaster Loans (EIDL), SBA Debt Relief on new and current 7(a) loans, SBA Express Bridge Loans and additional guidance to businesses and employers.
+Learn more about the SBA COVID-19 relief options here.
+You can also find COVID-19 Recovery Information in other languages.

 Paycheck Protection Program

 This program is a loan offering designed to provide a direct incentive for small businesses to retain their workers and cover certain other expenses.
 Eligible recipients may qualify for a loan up to $10 million.
-If you maintain your workforce, SBA will forgive the portion of the loan proceeds that are used to cover the first 8 weeks of payroll, rent, mortgage interest and utilities.
+If employee retention criteria is met, SBA will forgive the portion of the loan proceeds that are used to cover the first 24 weeks of payroll, rent, mortgage interest and utilities.

 Any small business with less than 500 employees (including sole proprietorships, independent contractors and self-employed persons), private non-profit organizations or 501(c)(19) veterans organizations affected by the outbreak are eligible.
-The program will be available through June 30, 2020.

-To apply, contact any existing SBA 7(a) lender.
-Contact your local lender to determine if they are participating in the program.
-Loan application processing begins April 3, 2020.
+Program update: – May 5: Funding for the Paycheck Protection Program has been exhausted.
+The SBA will continue funding outstanding approved PPP applications, but new qualifying applications will only be funded through Community Financial Institutions, financial lenders who serve underserved communities.

+President Biden announced program changes to make access to PPP loans more equitable under the American Rescue Plan Act.
+Included in the American Rescue Plan Act is relief for small businesses and hard-hit industries.

 Learn more about the SBA Paycheck Protection Program here.